-A cesarean delivery uses a surgical procedure in the abdominal region to remove the baby if a vaginal birth is not possible.
+A cesarean delivery uses a surgical procedure in the abdominal region to remove the baby if vaginal birth is not possible.

 Many people use hormonal therapies to manage endometriosis.
 These include progestin-only pills, combined pills containing estrogen and progestin, and intrauterine devices (IUDs).
-These options are not safe to use during pregnancy.

 When a person has endometriosis, cells similar to those that line the uterus grow elsewhere in the body, including: